SebastiendOrnano/coop_pg/README.md

 COOP is the result of a personal project around the  monitoring of building rehabilitation projects in mix mode involving professionals and private individuals.
 These projects are monitored and coordinated by a network of independent associations.
 This explains the name of the app and the section devoted to collaborative work.

 COOP is a 3 in 1 modular app combining a website, teams workspaces and building rehab projects management.
-COOP is a multilevel user app : admin, supervisor, editor, viewer, public, with a possibility of group permissions at each level.
+COOP is a multilevel user app : admin, supervisor, editor, viewer, public, with a possibility of group permissions at each level (*if needed, COOP can be sliced down to one or two modules*).

   * The project management module allows to monitor  project schedule throug gantt charts, team composition, workhours, expenses, wastes, carbon footprint, meetings schedules, pictures gallery and documents .
 The module include also a supervisor dashboard with various stats and an adress book.
   * The workspace module includes various tools : FAQ, forum, chat, news, events.